Independent Forward Bloc: History

 The Independent Forward Bloc (IFB) party was founded by Sookdeo Bissoondoyal on 13 April 1958.
-Since the 1930s the movement Jan Andolan had been founded by Sookdeo's elder brother Basdeo Bissoondoyal in order to educate the rural mass and was instrumental in the record high participation of working-class people at the 1948 Legislative Council general elections which were ground-breaking for being the first ever application of the principle of universal suffrage in Mauritius.
+In the 1930s, the movement Jan Andolan had been founded by Sookdeo's elder brother Basdeo Bissoondoyal in order to educate the rural mass and was instrumental in the record high participation of working-class people at the 1948 Legislative Council general elections which were ground-breaking for being the first ever application of the principle of universal suffrage in Mauritius.
 To fully participate in the Jan Andolan's struggle for social justice Sookdeo Bissoondoyal resigned from the Civil Service in 1946 after 22 years of service as a school teacher.
 With the advent of the new political party IFB officially progressed the Jan Andolan's mission on the political front.
 IFB was an important partner in the coalition of 3 major parties that formed part of the Independence Party (Mauritius) which won the 1967 General Elections and paved the way to official independence from British colonial rule in 1968.

 Unpaid volunteers supported the IFB, in a manner similar to its predecessor the Jan Andolan movement.
 It also received the support of Dr Charles Edgar Millien, who was also advocating for democracy through his newspaper L'Oeuvre.
 In 1946 a public meeting held by Guy Rozemont and Sookdeo Bissoondoyal was attended by a massive crowd in Port Louis at the Jardin de la Compagnie.
 By 1947 the new Constitution had been enacted which led to the first exercise of universal suffrage in 1948.
 During the electoral campaign of 1948 Sookdeo Bissoondoyal canvassed the Port Louis electorate to vote for Guy Rozemont and Charles Edgar Millien who were voted to the Legislative Council.